 We'd love to hear your favorite(s) too!
 If you'd like to share, please comment below!

-- Attend your local Veterans Day Parade.
+- If possible, attend your local Veterans Day Parade.
 Wear red, white, and blue.
 Take pictures.
 Express appreciation to any veterans you may see.
 Invite your kids to look for opportunities to say thank-you too.
 Usually, even teens come home happy that they went.

 - Visit with a veteran.
 Whether you take advantage of Veterans Day specials and take them out to eat, or call and visit with them, or invite a vet into your home, this can become a favorite family tradition.
 My dad and father-in-law both served in World War II.
 Every year we called them for Veterans Day and invited them to tell us about their experiences.
 Of course, we heard some stories many times, but we never get tired of them.
 We hope our kids tell them to our grandkids so our family legacy is passed from one generation to the next.